victor-grajski/victor-grajski.github.io/content/blog/want-to-listen/index.md

     </div>

 <div class="post-content-body-content-content">
 <p>Coming back to Sam's original goal of remembering to follow up on Apple Music's recommendation of Modern Mirror by Drab Majesty, when is Sam most likely to remember to follow up on that recommendation?
-If it's placed front and center on the home tab, Listen Now, right below Top Picks.
-While this is a bold choice, the current second spot on Listen Now is the Recently Played carousel.
+If it's placed front and center on the home tab right below Top Picks.
+While this is a bold choice, the current second spot on the home tab is the Recently Played carousel.
 Rather than rotating through the same music until Sam gets bored of it, seeing an invitation to go deeper each time they open the app would compel them to engage and keep coming back.
-Perhaps this is why Apple's Podcasts, TV, and Books apps all prominently feature saved items on their home tabs.</p>
+After reviewing design patterns found in other Apple Media Products, I used a carousel to maintain a consistent mental model across those applications.
+Both Apple Podcasts and the Apple TV app have dedicated Up Next carousels, and Apple Books has a Want to Read carousel.
+Speaking of maintaining a consistent mental model, I named the feature Want to Listen after the Apple Books feature.</p>

 </div>
 </div>